City College of New York: Late 19th century

 In 1866, the Free Academy, a men's institution, was renamed the College of the City of New York.
 In 1929, the College of the City of New York became the City College of New York.
 Finally, the institution became known as the City College of the City University of New York when the CUNY name was formally established as the umbrella institution for New York City's municipal-college system in 1961.
 The names City College of New York and City College, however, remain in general use.

+With the name change in 1866, lavender was chosen as the college's color.
+In 1867, the short-lived academic senate was formed.
+Rudy (1949) identified this as seeming to be "the first experiment with student self-government attempted in an American college", although other scholars have identified earlier examples such as student literary societies.
+Having struggled over the issue for ten years, in 1895, the New York State Legislature voted to let the City College build a new campus.
+A four-square block site was chosen, located at West Harlem's Manhattanville, within the area which was enclosed by the North Campus Arches; the college, however, quickly expanded north of the Arches.